KinectToVR/k2vr-docs/src/pages/en/app/installation.md

 ---
 layout: '@layouts/DocsPage.astro'
-title: Installing Amethyst
+title: Installation
-description: How to run and use Amethyst Installer
+description: How to run and use the installer
 setup: |
   import Accordion from '@components/Accordion.astro' import Windows from '@icons/Kbd_Windows.astro' import Enter from '@icons/Kbd_Enter.astro' import Shift from '@icons/Kbd_Shift.astro'
 ---
-# Installing Amethyst
+# Installation
 You can get Amethyst Installer from the [homepage](https://k2vr.tech) by clicking on Get Started.
 You will be asked a few questions to ensure that you meet prerequisites, then the download button will appear.

 If you get a Windows Smartscreen pop-up, simply click on **More info** then **Run anyway**.